134th Fighter Squadron: F-35A (2019–present)

 134th FS F-35A Lightning IIs at Burlington ANGB, 2020.

 The first two F-35As (17-5265 and 17-5266) were delivered to the 134th FS on 19 September 2019.
 Three more F-35As arrived at Burlington from Fort Worth, Texas, on 5 December 2019.
 The last of 20 F-35As to be delivered to the Green Mountain Boys arrived at Burlington in October 2020.

 On 2 May 2022, eight 134th FS F-35As deployed to Spangdahlem Air Base, Germany, to support NATO's Enhanced Air Policing mission due to the 2022 Russian invasion of Ukraine.
 The Green Mountain Boys returned to Vermont on 3 August 2022 after being replaced by Lockheed Martin F-22A Raptors from the 90th Fighter Squadron.

+On 10 December 2025, it was announced that F-35's from the 134th FS would be deployed to the Caribbean to take part in Operation Southern Spear.
+The fighters are to be staged at the Roosevelt Roads Naval Station located in Puerto Rico.

+In early January 2026, the 134th FS took part in Operation Southern Spear and the capture of Nicolas Maduro.
+Upon completion of their deployment to NAS Roosevelt Roads, the 134th FS was redeployed to Muwaffaq Salti Air Base in Jordan via Lajes Field.

+In late February 2026, F-35s of the 134th FS began combat sorties against Iran via Operation Epic Fury.